SteveBarnett/human-centred/_more-accessible-products-actions/shift-left/offer-feedback-to-the-previous-step.md

 order: 3
 ---

 When issues are spotted, offer feedback to the previous step.
+Testing back to Development back to Design back to Product.